1 Bioconductor Package Submissions

 Annotation packages contain lightly or non-curated data from a public source and are updated with each Bioconductor release (every 6 months).
 They are a source of general annotation for one or many organisms and are not specific to a particular experiment.
 When possible, they should support the select() interface from AnnotationDbi.

 Annotation packages should NOT be posted to the tracker repository.
-Instead send an email to with a description of the proposed annotation package and futher instructions of where to send the package will be provided.
+Instead send an email to with a description of the proposed annotation package and further instructions of where to send the package will be provided.
 Whenever possible Annotation Packages should use the AnnotationHub for managing files.

 The HubPub package is helpful for creating a template for a hub package.
 The vignette Create A Hub Package provides full details.